CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2025-07-20-check-ssl-certs.markdown

 We wrote scripts to consume those excel lists, transform them and process every system / endpoint.

-I had done similar tasls in te past.
+I had done similar tasks in te past.
 But not at this scale.

 My first attempt involved shell scripts and openssl: Gets the job done but required way to muc time.